 Life in a Commune

-BK (Dr. Billy Kidd): You lived in a commune?
+BK (Dr. Billy Kidd): Did you live in a commune?

 AG (Acid Guide): Yeah.
 My girlfriend, Crystal, and I lived in a big two-story house in Berkeley.
 Everyone paid for their own room.
 But the deal was, it had a large living room.
-And on one Thanksgiving, we put several tables together.
-Set the thing for twenty or something people.
-Each person—about thirty of us—brought something.
+And on one Thanksgiving we put several tables together.
+Set the thing for twenty or so people.
+Each person brought something.
 My girlfriend made hash brownies and I brought wine.
 Someone had a bottle of liquid acid and passed that around the table.